hussien-hussien/TinyEarn/README.md

 # TinyEarn - Webscraper for Zacks.com

 TinyEarn is an simple selenium-based webscaper to pull earnings data from zacks.com.
-It navigates to
+It navigates to zacks.com/stock/research/{TICKER}/earnings-announcements and scrapes the earnings data from the present table and the table on the sales tab.

 Requirements:
 * Python3